Love is Love. And Grief is Grief.

 Unfortunately, the truth of that statement is not readily accepted when the love and the grief are for a being who isn’t human.

-I have been a Grief Counselor for fifteen years.
-While the majority of those years were spent in human hospice, I have had the great good fortune to spend these past two years in the relatively new world of veterinary hospice.
+I have been a Grief Counselor for over fifteen years.
+While the majority of those years were spent in human hospice, I have had the great good fortune to spend these past three years in the relatively new world of veterinary hospice.

 There, I have met some of my most challenging and most rewarding grief counseling clients as they share with me their experiences following the death of a beloved animal.

 In clinical terms, pet loss is commonly referred to as a “Disenfranchised Loss”.
 This term was coined by grief researcher Ken Doka back in the 1990’s as, “Grief that persons experience when they incur a loss that is not or cannot be openly acknowledged, socially sanctioned or publicly mourned”.

 While there is truth in Doka’s definition, I have always found the term to be a hurtful, albeit sanitized, way of saying to someone, “Your loss is not really a loss.
 Therefore, the grief you’re feeling isn’t really grief.”
 Certainly that has been the experience of so many of the bereaved women and men with whom I speak every day.